-Click the Display Switch button to access the menu (or use the ## + P key combination) and select the appropriate attached display mode (see page C - 18).
+Click the Display Switch button to access the menu (or use the + P key combination) and select the appropriate attached display mode.

-Time Zone
+Time Zone (System Program)

 Clicking the Time Zone button will access the Date and Time Windows control panel.